 The world is witnessing a massive data explosion with a multitude of devices generating 10s of zettabytes (that is 1 followed by 21 zeros or 10^21).
 An IDC study on data explosion projects 50 zettabytes of data being generated annually by 2020.
-The main contributors this data growth include new IoT devices, wearable devices, self-driving cars, satellite data, casino cameras/machines, building management data, transportation logistics data, manufacturing factory data, bill board data, credit card transaction data, surveillance cameras, smart meters, and so on [see picture below].
+The main contributors to this data growth include new IoT devices, wearable devices, self-driving cars, satellite data, casino cameras/machines, building management data, transportation logistics data, manufacturing factory data, billboard data, credit card transaction data, surveillance cameras, smart meters, and so on [see picture below].
 In case you are wondering why a Pure Storage FlashArray is in the mix (see picture below), we have several thousand arrays that are in deployment and they call home periodically.
 The arrays have generated several petabytes worth of log data that we use for predictive support.

 Dealing with massive unstructured data poses a huge challenge.

 - First and foremost manageability, scalability, and simplicity have to be an integral part of storage solution.